Arkose Labs API Guide

 Data Exchange information is encrypted using AES-256-GCM, which prevents fraudsters from data tampering.

-Scenario 1: Supplementing the Arkose Labs Platform with additional flow-specific data.
+Scenario 1: Supplementing Arkose Bot Manager with additional flow-specific data.

 Additional telemetry may be available in various customer flows that are not available to Arkose.
 Enhancing our standard telemetry with these fields can make Arkose detection more powerful.
 It can also make it easy to “sync up” on traffic segments between Arkose’s data and the customer’s for monitoring or pressuring purposes.